 pasta making machine

-2. Using your hands, combine the dry into the wet, adding water a tablespoon at a time until the dough comes together into a ball.
+2. Using your hands, combine the dry ingredients with the wet, adding water a tablespoon at a time until the dough comes together into a ball.

-4. Unwrap the dough and divide it into quarters, and then each quarter in half again so you have eight equal portions, weighing approximately 90 – 100 grams.
+1. Unwrap the dough and divide it into quarters, then each quarter in half again, so you have eight equal portions weighing approximately 90 – 100 grams.

-6. Change settings to – #1, dust with flour and feed it through the machine without folding; then set it on #2 and so forth until achieving the desired thickness – I finished at #5 for fettucini/spaghetti and lasagna sheets, #6 for ravioli/tortellini.
+3. Change settings to #1, dust with flour, and feed it through the machine without folding; then set it on #2 and so forth until you achieve the desired thickness.
+I finished at #5 for fettuccini, spaghetti, or lasagna sheets and #6 for ravioli/tortellini.

-If your pasta sticks at all, dust both sides with more flour or is too lengthy to manage, lay on a cutting board and cut in half.
+If your pasta sticks at all, dust both sides with more flour.
+If it is too lengthy to manage, lay it on a cutting board and cut it in half.
 Don’t tug or pull on the pasta as it goes through the machine.
 Let the rollers do the work.

-To make the process easier, roll out all the dough at once before cutting it into the desired shape.
-Dust the sheets of pasta generously with flour and overlap them on a floured board.
+Roll out all the dough at once to make the process easier before cutting it into the desired shape.
+Dust the pasta sheets generously with flour and overlap them on a floured board.
 When ready to cut, use the sheets which were rolled out first and have been sitting longer to dry.

 cutting the pasta

-8. If making filled pasta or lasagna, proceed with shaping.
-If cutting into noodles, switch from the pasta roller to the noodle cutter, dust again with flour and run the sheet of pasta through the cutter.
-As soon as the pasta comes through the cutter, dust generously with flour and gently fold into loose rounds to make a nest or lay flat.
+1. If making filled pasta or lasagna, proceed with shaping.
+If cutting into noodles, switch from the pasta roller to the noodle cutter, dust again with flour and run the pasta sheet through the cutter.
+When the pasta comes through the cutter, dust generously with flour and gently fold into loose rounds to make a nest or lay flat.
 Dust again with a little flour and continue with the remaining dough.
-Leave the pasta to air dry for 15 minutes – 3 hours before using.
-This helps the pasta to not clump together while cooking.
+Leave the pasta to air dry for 15 minutes, up to 3 hours before use.
+This helps the pasta not to clump together while cooking.

-9. When ready to cook the pasta, bring a pot of well-salted water to a boil, then add the pasta to the water, wait for it to boil again and cook for about 1 – 2 minutes – don’t overcook!
-The pasta should float to the top of the pot when it’s ready and be al dente.
-Drain and then just drizzle it in olive oil or toss it with your favourite pasta sauce, and it’s ready to serve.
+2. When ready to cook the pasta, bring a pot of well-salted water to a boil, add the pasta, wait for it to boil again, and cook for about 1 – 2 minutes—don’t overcook!
+When it’s ready, the pasta should float to the top of the pot and be al dente.
+Drain, drizzle it with olive oil, or toss it with your favourite pasta sauce, and it’s ready to serve.

-To dry, allow to air dry until completely brittle, turning the nests from time to time.
-Depending on the humidity it should take 5 – 6 hours.
+Allow to air dry until completely brittle, turning the nests from time to time.
+Depending on the humidity, it should take 5 – 6 hours.

-To freeze, gather the bundles in a single layer separated with baking paper and freeze, in an airtight container, up to 3 months.
-Do not thaw them – place them directly in boiling water – may take 2 – 3 minutes to cook.
+Gather the bundles in a single layer separated with baking paper and freeze them in an airtight container for up to 3 months.
+Do not thaw them – place them directly in boiling water – it may take 2 – 3 minutes to cook.

 serving suggestions